omarlc/omarlc/README.md

 # Hi I'm Omar!👋

 system computer engineer based on 🇲🇽

+24 years old
-24 Years old, i try to learn everyday something new to improve my skillset 🙂 currently i'm working with JavaScript, NodeJs, ReactJS and some GraphQL
+i try to learn everyday something new to improve my skillset 🙂 currently i'm working with JavaScript, NodeJs, ReactJS and some GraphQL

 contact me in: